lmesrop/BCN_publication/README.md

 Juypter Notebook 2

-## Supplementary material to other code, tables, and figures found in the Github repository.
+## Supplementary material to other code, tables, and figures can be found in the Github repository.